- Search The Registry

 - Creating Support

 - My Account

 On this date in 1959, Valerie Wellington was born.
 She was a Black blues singer.

-In 1987, she contributed one track to Alligator Record’s The New Bluebloods, an anthology of younger blues artists, as well as providing music to several television commercials.
-As a blues-woman, she fit right in, not only becoming a regular in the blues clubs but also compiling an impressive theatrical resume for her portrayals of women who, like opera singers, learned to project their voices without microphones.
+In 1987, she contributed one track to Alligator Record’s The New Bluebloods, an anthology of younger blues artists, and provided music to several television commercials.
+As a blues woman, she fit right in, becoming a regular in the blues clubs and compiling an impressive theatrical resume for her portrayals of women who, like opera singers, learned to project their voices without microphones.

 The influence of Koko Taylor has also been evident in Wellington's musical approach, which combined classic vaudeville-era blues with hard-driving Chicago sounds.
-Sadly, Valerie Wellington died from a brain aneurysm at the age of 33 on January 2, 1993, in Maywood, Illinois.
+Sadly, Valerie Wellington died from a brain aneurysm at 33 on January 2, 1993, in Maywood, Illinois.